RomainSabathe/bourso2ynab/README.md

 }
 ```

 If an account has a name "joint" then everytime one user uploads transactions with this account, the transactions are actually impacting _all_ users.
-This is useful for joint accounts.
+This is useful for joint accounts, assuming the owners of the joint account are using the same YNAB account.

 3. Create an empty `db.json` file.
-This file will be used to store the name of the payees as they appear in Bourso and their corresponding mapping.
+This file will be used to store the name of the payees as they appear in Bourso (e.g. "VELIB METROPOLE PARIS FR") and their renamed counterpart (e.g. "Vélib").
 4. Edit the `docker-compose.yml` so it fits your needs (ports, volumes, etc.)
 5. Build and run the container:
 ```bash